NatanKol/StuffedFaceManagement/README.md

 | Flat White        | 2.59       |

 16. The customer can now purchase a 'meal', consisting of one main (burger), one side (Chips, Seasoned Fries, Stuffed Face Salad), and one drink and the price will be 7.5% less than purchasing each item individually

+### Level 7: Indecisive Customers

+17. Customers can never seem to make their mind up, they would like the option to remove items from their order.